-Includes (i) 129,033 shares of common stock issuable upon exercise of the Warrants and (ii) 625,000 shares of our common stock issuable upon conversion of 6,000 shares of Series B Preferred.
+(2) Includes (i) 129,033 shares of common stock issuable upon exercise of the Warrants and (ii) 625,000 shares of our common stock issuable upon conversion of 6,000 shares of Series B Preferred.

-- (3) Includes (i) 25,807 shares of common stock issuable upon exercise of the Warrants and (ii) 125,000 shares of our common stock issuable upon conversion of 2,000 shares of Series B Preferred. - (4) Includes shares of common stock issuable to the selling stockholders pursuant to redemption, anti-dilution and related provisions of the Series B Preferred and shares of common stock issuable in lieu of the cash payment of dividends on the Series B Preferred.
-Information concerning the allocation of these shares to the selling stockholders will be set forth in one or more prospectus supplements from time to time, if required.
+(3) Includes (i) 25,807 shares of common stock issuable upon exercise of the Warrants, (ii) 125,000 shares of our common stock issuable upon conversion of 2,000 shares of Series B Preferred and (iii) 45,693 additional shares of common stock issuable to the selling stockholders pursuant to redemption, anti-dilution and related provisions of the Series B Preferred and shares of common stock issuable in lieu of the cash payment of dividends on the Series B Preferred.
+Information concerning changes in the allocation of these shares to the selling stockholders will be set forth in one or more prospectus supplements from time to time, if required.